carlhiggs/Australian-National-Liveability-Study-2018-datasets-supplementary-material/Usage notes for the ANLS 2018 datasets.md

 $$ language sql;
 ```

-### A binary or ‘hard’ threshold indicator (e.g. of access given distance to a particular destination and a threshold for evaluating this)
+### A binary or hard threshold indicator (e.g. of access given distance to a particular destination and a threshold for evaluating this)
 ```sql
 CREATE OR REPLACE FUNCTION threshold_hard(distance int, threshold int, out int) RETURNS NULL ON NULL INPUT